-,Working out what to do first when someone dies can always seem overwhelming.
-As well as letting everyone know, there are many organisations you need to notify when a person passes away.
+Working out what to do first when someone dies can always seem overwhelming.
+You will need to:

 - If the person died in hospital, the hospital will provide you with this.

 - If the person has died at home, you should call the person’s Doctor.